Solarstone

-Richard Mowatt, (born in 20 October 1972), commonly known by his stage name Solarstone (formerly spelled Solar Stone), is a British trance DJ and producer based in Birmingham and Wales.
+Richard Mowatt (born on 20 October 1972), commonly known by his stage name Solarstone (formerly spelled Solar Stone), is a British trance DJ and producer based in Birmingham and Wales.
 The music project Solarstone was founded in 1997 as a trio, and also used the pseudonyms Young Parisians, Liquid State and Z2.
 Over the years, Solarstone has developed a reputation for keeping to the original and classic trance sound.
 He is considered to be a veteran by fans in the trance music scene.
 Since 2012, Solarstone has been pushing forward a Pure Trance movement through tours where he aims to keep the trance genre true to its roots.

 He's been on DJ Mag's top 100 list in 2008 and 2013.

 Biography

 The music project Solar Stone was founded in Dudley in 1997 by Richard Mowatt, Andy Bury and Sam Tierney.
 Since 1994, the trio had been known as the Space Kittens.
 Sam Tierney left the group in 1997 owing to musical differences, and in 2006 Andy Bury also left, leaving Mowatt as the sole member.

 Solarstone has had three major hit singles in the UK.
 The most successful was Seven Cities, which reached number 39 in 1999.
 The song was one of the earliest and most famous examples of the Balearic trance genre, and has been re-released three times.
 The song has sold over 500,000 copies.

 In 2003 and 2004, Solarstone collaborated with Scott Bond, releasing the three singles "3rd Earth", "Naked Angel" and "Red Line Highway".
 The group's debut album, AnthologyOne, was released in 2006.
 In 2008, their second studio album, Rain Stars Eternal, was released.

 Solarstone has also produced several remixes and collaborated with renowned trance artists such as Paul Oakenfold and Thea Riley.

 In 2014, Solarstone and Giuseppe Ottaviani began a collaboration project known as PureNRG.
 PureNRG have since released a number of singles, and perform live on stage regularly.